We often are asked if you need a GED or High School Diploma to qualify for a position with the United States Coast Guard.

 The U.S. Coast Guard

 The U.S. Coast Guard is one of the six military services that our nation has.
-The basic values and guiding principles of the Coast Guard are these: Honor, Respect, & Devotion to Duty.
+The basic values and guiding principles of the Coast Guard are these: Honor, Respect, and devotion to Duty.

 These principles and values are at the foundation of the organization and are the guidelines to defend and preserve our nation, the United States of America.